 - One or two sentences to put the results into a general context.

-- Perhaps two or three sentences to indicate the broader perspective that can be understood by any scientist.
+- Perhaps one or two sentences to indicate the broader perspective that can be understood by any scientist.

 Note: For unstructured abstracts just leave out the words I indicated in italics.